lfrestrepog/if-docs/docs/major-concepts/impact-engine.md

               inputs: ~
 ```

-### Mirror Pipeline To Component
+### Mirror pipeline to component

-For simplicity we may express a common pipeline in a higher grouping node rather than express it in every component node, like so:
+For simplicity, a common pipeline may be expressed in a higher grouping node rather than in every component node:

 ```yaml
 graph: